All Episodes

 But without damaging.

-See, it's not damaging topics.
+See, it's not damaging.

-It's a melamine foam, typically used in insulation.
+It's a melamine foam typically used in insulation.

 And some genius 10 years ago figured out you can also clean with it.